aidenkim9/kokoa-clone-2024/README.md

 # Kokoa-clone-2024

-It is practice of git, github.
+It is clone practice of git, github.